-The Camp Woods Preserve is not only significant for its natural beauty, but also for its history; it earned its name during the Revolutionary War, after the Continental Army encamped nearby following the loss of the Battle of Germantown.
+Camp Woods Preserve is not only significant for its natural beauty, but also for its history.
+The property was purchased by Abraham Dawes in 1713, and earned its name during the Revolutionary War, when the Continental Army camped there for 16 days in October, 1777, following the loss of the Battle of Germantown.
 Elements of the Revolutionary Army tended their wounded and buried the dead in the vicinity of Camp Woods near Boehm’s Church.
 Washington and his officers stayed at the Dawesfield manor house.
-Because of its history, Camp Woods had not been lumbered since the Revolutionary War.
+Because of its history, Camp Woods has not been lumbered since the Revolutionary War.

-Today, the symbol of ecological restoration at Camp Woods is a 60 x 100 foot exclosure, a sanctuary for returning dozens of species of native flowers, shrubs, trees and grasses.
-Here, the native vegetation will be restored to mimic a healthy forest where deer do not over browse the herbaceous plant layer and regenerating trees.
-The increased variety of plants will help attract native, beneficial insects and wildlife that may have been absent in recent years.
+If you visit, be sure to stop by our 60' x 100' deer exclosure, in which native flowers, shrubs, trees and grasses grow abundantly in the absense of deer predation, demonstrating a healthy forest where deer do not over-browse the herbaceous plant layer and limit the growth of regenerating trees.
+The increased variety of plants will help attract native, beneficial insects and wildlife.
 Click here for details about the deer exclosure.

 View Larger Map